 SDS drills are generally more expensive than the equivalent standard cordless drills, and tend to be aimed more are professional users (tradesmen, etc.,) SDS drills will almost always have an 18V and 4Ah battery, which is much more capable of handling the heavier work.

 If you are looking at buying an SDS drill, expect to pay at least £100-£150 for a decent quality tool.
 If you just need the capability of SDS for a single task, it will probably be cheaper to hire one for a day.

-How to Choose Drill Bits – Learn more about the different types of drill bit available for your DIY projects.
+How to Choose Drill Bits – Learn more about the different types of drill bits available for your DIY projects.

 Cordless Drill Torque Settings

-There are to things to consider when looking at the torque specification of a cordless drill: Maximum torque and number of Torque settings.
+There are two main things to consider when looking at the torque specification of a cordless drill: Maximum torque and the number of torque settings.

 Maximum Torque – The maximum torque of a drill is the highest amount of rotational force the drill can output.
 This is important to note if you are buying a drill for concrete or stone drilling, and should be considered along with whether the drill has hammer action.

 Torque Settings – Torque settings on a drill allow you to tighten and loosen screws without stripping the head, by allowing the drive shaft to “slip” when a certain amount of rotational torque is applied.
 A standard amount of torque settings is 10, usually controlled by turning a numbered collar below the chuck.